 You have the right to choose a provider in the plan's network.
-Call Customer Service to learn which doctors are accepting new patients (phone numbers are printed on the back cover of this booklet).
 You also have the right to go to a women's health specialist (such as a gynecologist) without a referral and still pay the in-network cost-sharing amount.

-As a plan member, you have the right to get appointments and covered services from your providers within a reasonable amount of time.
+You have the right to get appointments and covered services from your providers within a reasonable amount of time.
 This includes the right to get timely services from specialists when you need that care.
 You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.

-If you think that you are not getting your medical care or Part D drugs within a reasonable amount of time, Chapter 9, Section 10 of this booklet tells what you can do.
-(If we have denied coverage for your medical care or drugs and you don't agree with our decision, Chapter 9, Section 4 tells what you can do.)
+If you think that you are not getting your medical care or Part D drugs within a reasonable amount of time, Chapter 9 tells you what you can do.